 ATOM is an apt name for this Museum, since the trees were produced during the "atomic age" of the mid-20th century.
 And Brevard is the perfect location since it's next to Pisgah National Forest, a great protector of trees.

 Millions of aluminum Christmas trees were produced by over 40 companies in the the USA, Canada, and Australia from the late 1950s to the early 1970s.
 You can identify vintage trees by noting that the individual branches insert into holes in the center pole ("trunk").
 They "genetically engineer" some trees (the aluminum palm trees, the aluminum bonsai) for fun.
 They include a few new metal trees for visitors to compare to the old vintage trees.

-The Transylvania Heritage Museum is 34 miles south of downtown Asheville, and it is open Wednesday-Saturday, 10 AM until 5 PM.
+The Transylvania Heritage Museum is 34 miles south of downtown Asheville, and it is open Wednesday-Saturday, 12 Noon until 7 PM (special hours).
 For more info, call them at 828-884-2347.
 While you are there, downtown Brevard has many great stores and galleries to explore.
 The local favorite (and ours) Hobnob restaurant is across the street from the museum.
 Oskar Blues Brewery is a short drive away.